hugw/rails-vagrant-web-devbox/README.md

-# Vagrant Ruby DevBox
+# Vagrant WebDevBox

-A Virtual machine bundled with essentials tools for Ruby on Rails development.
+A Virtual machine bundled with essentials tools for web development.

 ## Requirements